ttaranov/atlaskit-mk-2/docs/guides/06-versioning.md

 Examples of things that aren't breaking changes:

 - Refactoring stuff in `render()`.
 For example, add / removing attributes or changing text content.
 Some integration tests may be relying on this, but it's still not a breaking change.
 It won't break you in production if you're using caret versions from NPM.
 It'll break your tests, but you'll update those prior to releasing anything. *We'll do our best to notify products of changes like this.*
 - Reworking our directory structure.
-We're aware that some may be reaching into our `dist/es` folder to get tree shaking.
-We will be offering an `es` build soon where the entry point can be specified as the `module` key in the `package.json`, which means you don't have to reach in, you simply `import` the module. *We'll also do our best here to notify products when things like this change.*
+We offer a `dist/esm` build where the `module` field in the `package.json` points to the entry point within that folder.
+There should be no reason to reach into packages.